jakewalsh90/Terraform-Azure/Azure-KeyVault-with-Secret/README.md

 3. Creates a Key Vault using the generated name, and sets permissions for Secrets within.
 4. Creates a Password using the random_password resource.
 5. Stores the generated Password inside the generated Key Vault.

+The Secret can then be used as the administrator password for VMs created in Terraform.
+The password value can be accessed via the Key Vault.